Is WordPress not sending the password reset email from your website?

 To complete the installation, copy the license key from your WP Mail SMTP account and paste it into the box.
 This will enable Pro features and automatic updates.

-To test this out, let’s generate a password reset email.
+Now we’ll generate a password reset email to test out the email logging feature.
 Head to Users » All Users in the WordPress dashboard

 Hover over a username and click the Send password reset link.